-- An applicant must have a minimum of 12 months membership in CALL, and be a current member of CALL with the current year’s dues paid at the time of application.
+- An applicant must be a current member of CALL with the current year’s dues paid at the time of application.

 - An applicant should have demonstrated participation in CALL activities such as program or meeting attendance, committee work or holding office.
 First-time applicants will receive priority.